react-toolbox/react-toolbox/components/menu/readme.md

 ## Menu Divider

 A very simple component that just displays a separator between options.
 It has no props and no state or methods, just markup.
+Also it accepts a single class for the styling which is `menuDivider`.